Deformation theory of G_2 conifolds: Analysis on G2 conifolds

-In this section we present two more analytic results that are particular to $\G$~conifolds.
+In this section we present further vanishing results that are particular to $\G$~conifolds.
 The first result is just a special case of~\cite[Proposition 10.3.4]{J4}, with essentially the same proof, except that it has been adapted to the setting of conifolds.
 Therefore we need to make assumptions that some forms have a certain decay rate on the ends, and for this reason we give the proof for completeness.

 \begin{lemma} Let $(M, \ph)$ be a $\G$~conifold, so in particular $d \ph = d \Theta (\ph) = 0$.
 Suppose further that $\tilde \ph$ is another \emph{closed} $\G$~structure on $M$ such that

 for some $1$-forms $\theta$ and $X$ on $M$.
 Further assume that